 ABOUT ASHLEY DOLCEAMORE

 In September 2018, Ashley started her job as a Personal Care Aide at Darby Township School, formerly Ashland Middle School where she was once a student.
 She worked in the Special Education Department, working directly with second and third grade students with emotional support needs.
 During this time, Ashley was also a bus aide before and after school and worked for the YMCA’s after-school program at Darby Township School.
 Out of all of the titles she’s held throughout her life, Miss Ashley is the one she holds closest to her heart.
 When the aftermath of Covid shut schools down in March 2020, she chose to focus her time on grassroots organizing and activism.
 Ashley was a key co-organizer of many protests, rallies, and marches calling for an end to systemic racism and police brutality, for transparency and accountability within the justice system and police departments, fair funding for our public schools, and reproductive rights.
-She also helped organize recurring harm reduction events and Pride marches and festivals.
+Ashley found joy in helping organize Pride festivals and marches, from fundraising to logistics.
+She also helped organize recurring harm reduction events with a strong belief that everyone deserves the resources that they need to stay safe.

 Ashley served as the assistant to the mayor of Collingdale Borough in 2021, and found immense joy working in the community she grew up in.
 In this role, she organized a job and resource fair, a senior citizens’ expo, and a Juneteenth program.
 Her favorite memory is delivering fresh produce to seniors in need who were unable to attend the food distribution events held outside of the Collingdale Community Center.
 In the spring of 2022, she started her job as a Family Services Representative at a local funeral home designing monuments and helping coordinate funeral and burial arrangements.
 After the loss of her sister a few months prior, Ashley was honored to work directly with families during their most vulnerable time.